Skip to content

 Implant Exchange Risks & Considerations

-• Capsular contracture recurrence
+• Capsular contracture recurrence (scar tissue tightening again)

-• Implant malposition in revised pocket
+• Implant malposition in the revised pocket

-• Seroma
+• Seroma (fluid buildup)

 • Infection